IntentSoftware/docs/articles/how-to-guides/manage-repositories/manage-repositories.md

 uid: how-to-guides.manage-repositories
 ---
 # Manage Repositories
 Intent Architect has a hierarchical system to know which Asset Repositories should be available in any particular application.
+Think of this as similar to _Git_'s repository settings, where you can define your user and email address on a global scope, then on a repository scope.

 1. First, it will look for an _Application-specific_ repository file (an `intent.repositories.config` file in same folder as the Application's `.application.config` file).
-Setting these repositories is done by clicking on the _Cog_ next to the Repositories dropdown in the Modules tab.
+Setting these repositories is done by clicking on the _Cog_ icon next to the Repositories dropdown in the Modules tab.

     ![Application Manage Repositories](images/modules-manage-repositories.png)